Sushma-1706/CodeClarity/README.md

 ```
 ## 📄 License
 This project is licensed under the MIT License.
-See [LICENSE][License.md]for details.
+See [MIT License][License.md]for details.